StanfordPL/x64asm/README.txt

 $ make check

 3a.
-Browse the examples/ folder
+Browse the examples/tutorial/ folder

-examples/hello.cc:     How to use the assembler API; look here first. examples/constants.cc: Shows off the set of built-in assembler constants. examples/context.cc:   How to assemble functions that modify program state. examples/functions.cc: How to assemble functions that call other functions. examples/abi.cc:       How the assembler API interacts with the linux ABI. examples/dataflow.cc:  How to use the dataflow API.
+hello.cc:     How to use the assembler API; look here first. constants.cc: Shows off the set of built-in assembler constants. context.cc:   How to assemble functions that modify program state. functions.cc: How to assemble functions that call other functions. abi.cc:       How the assembler API interacts with the linux ABI. dataflow.cc:  How to use the dataflow API.

 3b.
 Browse the documentation.

 doc/html/index.html: API documentation.
 doc/ref/index.html:  x86_64 application programmer cheatsheet.

+3c.
+Browse some more advanced examples.

+examples/trace: How to trace register state during execution.

 4a.
 Try the command line app.